stackable-sh/cqlalchemy/README.md

 sequentially to Cassandra by using a new batch  (or joining the existing batch open batch), or issuing an explicit transaction.

-The hardest part of using Apache Cassandra is arguably the shift in mindset required to build a working `data model`; we designed CQLAlchemy to take the pain away from that process by abstracting away the hard parts, and abstract away the quirks of using Cassandra, providing guard rails to prevent you from using common anti-patterns.
+The hardest part of using Apache Cassandra is arguably the shift in mindset required to build a working `data model`; we designed CQLAlchemy to take the pain away from that process by abstracting away the hard parts/quirks, and providing guard rails to prevent you from using common anti-patterns.

 CQLAlchemy effectively allows your engineering team to save development hours, standardize on Apache Cassandra,